Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A conjugacy theorem and the generalized spectrum of the Koopman operator

 without violating (\ref{Eq_control_derivé_phi}) and thus having $\Phi$ still satisfying $\mathbf{P}_{\alpha}$.
 For such a choice, $\eta\nu <\eta^2A^{-1}<A^{-1}$ since $\eta<1$, and in particular,

 and,

 which allows us to conclude that condition (i) is checked with $h_0=g$.

-Since $\varphi$ and $\psi$ are with compact support then it can be shown that for $h_0=g$, the sequence $\{\mathcal{L}_{f,g}^n(h_0)\}_{n\in\mathbb{Z}}$ is bounded on every compact of $F$.
+Finally let us check condition (ii).
+Since $\varphi$ and $\psi$ {\jr have compact supports} then it can be shown that for $h_0=g$, the sequence $\{\mathcal{L}_{f,g}^n(h_0)\}_{n\in\mathbb{Z}}$ is bounded on every compact {\mk subset} of $F$.
 We leave the details to the reader.
 We can thus apply Theorem \ref{THM_conjug} to conclude that $f$ and $g$ are conjugated which was of course obvious for Lip($\varphi$) sufficiently small, from a trivial application of the global Hartman-Grobman theorem, cf. for instance \cite{TOPOIrwin}.

 This modest example is just intended to illustrate some mechanisms of the approach developed in this article.
 Of course, further investigations are needed with respect to the existence of solutions of the generalized eigenvalue problem $\mathbf{P}_{\alpha}$ in spaces of type $\mathcal{E}_F^R$, for more general homeomorphisms.
 We postpone this difficult task for a future work, discussing in the next subsection some related issues.